 While peas can provide many benefits for most dogs, it is essential to be thoughtful when you give your dog peas.
 Always check with your vet before adding peas or other vegetables to your dog’s diet.

 Some dogs should avoid peas since they contain purines, which produce uric acid.
-While purines and uric acid are not necessarily bad on their own, since they filter through the kidneys, they can exacerbate kidney issues.
+While purines and uric acid are not necessarily bad, they can exacerbate kidney issues since they filter through the kidneys.

-More Dog-Related Questions: Can Dogs Eat Sugar Cane and Can Dogs Eat Watermelon?
+More Dog-Related Questions: Can Dogs Eat Sugar Cane and Can Dogs Eat Goldfish Crackers?

 Health Benefits of Peas and Carrots for Dogs

-When consumed in moderation, peas and carrots offer plenty of good benefits for dogs.
+Peas and carrots offer plenty of good benefits for dogs when consumed in moderation.
 Many of the benefits are from certain chemicals and minerals within these vegetables.

 Health benefits of peas